matthewvalimaki/glusterfs-kubernetes/README.md

 This is based on https://github.com/sterburg/kubernetes-glusterfs-server.

+## Why image for every single GlusterFS version?
+Version differences can lead to unexpected and more unstable behavior.
+To negate negative effects of version differences it is recommended that server and client both use exactly the same version.

+## Kernel problems
+Older versions of Linux Kernel contain a bug that cause aufs errors and the following error:
+`dirperm1 breaks the protection by the permission bits on the lower branch`.
+See Docker issue [21081] and [the fix].

 ## Server
 The [server] shows how to run [GlusterFS] server on Kubernetes.
 The [all-in-one.yaml] contains ReplicationController, Service and ServiceAccount configuration and uses two (2) replicas.
 Note